alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 Canada Pension Plan
 -------------------

-Objective of this section is to enable you to Identify the following Canada Pension Plan components:
+Objective of this section is to enable you to identify the following Canada Pension Plan components:

   - Who must contribute to the Canada Pension Plan
   - Types of employment subject to Canada Pension Plan contributions